SortaCore/MMF2Exts/README.md

 * VS 2026 - Android, Windows Vista+ support, iOS\*, Mac\* - can be downloaded here: [VS 2026 Express], [VS 2026 Community]
   \*= _Microsoft will deprecate remote building for iOS/Mac in VS 2026.
 If this means removal, this will no longer be usable for DarkEdif._

+To build iOS/Mac, you need a Mac, running Xcode 10.4.3, or later.
+This runs on Mac OS 12 (Monterey).
+Your Mac should be a model released in 2014.
+Earlier Xcode 10.2+ (Mac 2012 Q3+) and later Xcode can be used, with some compatibility loss.

+For more details on setting up on each platform, refer to the [DarkEdif help file].

 ### Contributing ###
 It is encouraged to contribute to this repository by PRs. 🙂